A printable PDF can be found at the end of this article.

 - develop and nurture Christian friendship;

-- receive motivation and mentoring necessary to becoming leaders of tomorrow; and
+- receive motivation and mentoring necessary for becoming leaders of tomorrow; and

 - develop “mission eyes” that are open to recognizing and discovering mission opportunities locally and globally.